pmhahn/pmhahn.github.io/_posts/2017-11-30-secure-boot-with-linux.md

 It will get loaded by EFI instead of GRUB.
 It itself will only than load GRUB and the Linux kernel if they are also signed.
 Each Linux distribution builds its own version of SHIM:
-It embedds a certificate controlled fully by that distribution.
+It embeds a certificate controlled fully by that distribution.
 This certificate is used to sign GRUB and the Linux kernels.
 SHIM also allows loading "Machine Owner Keys" (MOK).
-This allows using SHIM from one distriubution to load kernels from other distributions or your own.
+This allows using SHIM from one distribution to load kernels from other distributions or your own.

 There are two databases within the firmware.
 They contain signatures and certificates for EFI drivers and boot-loaders.